-HOFFMAN HOSPICE NOT MINIMUM WAGE FOR STANDBY TIME
+NOT PAID MINIMUM WAGE FOR CONTROLLED STANDBY TIME

 Standby or Controlled Standby is a legal term.
 Under Federal Labor Laws, time an employee spends on standby is considered work time the employee must be paid for if the time is spent primarily for the benefit of the employer.
 In order to determine if on-call, or standby time must be paid, courts look at whether: